Funding the cost of care and support

 Planning your future care and support needs can be complicated and paying for it can be expensive.

 You should always seek independent financial advice.
-There may be options available to protect your interests.

 You should also see if you are eligible to claim any welfare benefits.
 Use this free benefits calculator to check to see if you are entitled.